friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/safetyBuoy.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This tutorial is designed to illustrate the workflow of Unity's integration of the framework.
-It showcases relevant connections between functions and gives examplary usecases for them.
+It showcases relevant connections between functions and gives examplary use-cases for them.

 The tutorial goes step-by-step through the creation of a scene containing the **ocean on which a safety buoy is floating**.
 In the **foreground a dolphin swims by** and the sky is illuminated by the **setting sun**.

 > To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.

-Once the UPM ist installed, find the shader with a corresponding scene at `Packages/com.tudresden.proceduralshaderframeworkpackage/Samples~/Safety Buoy`.
+Once the UPM ist installed, this example can be [downloaded](../../unity.md#user-shaders).

 ---